Morning-Train/php-loader/README.md

 You may even initialize the classes contained in these files as long as they are PSR-4 compliant.

-For instance you may use this tool to load all files in a "/routes" directory or all files ending with "Block.php" and initialize all found classes that extend `Block` and then call `init` on them.
+For instance, you may use this tool to load all files in a "/routes" directory or all files ending with "Block.php" and initialize all found classes that extend `Block` and then call `init` on them.

 More specifically, this tool is made for, but not dependent on, the WP-Framework.
 Here it is useful for loading in all